ronen25/cpthread/README.md

 # cpthread
-A two-file version of Mattias Gustavsson's incredibly useful [single header libraries](https://github.com/mattiasgustavsson/libs), with proper cross-platform includes.
+A two-file version of Mattias Gustavsson's incredibly useful [single header libraries](https://github.com/mattiasgustavsson/libs).

 ## License
 This software is available under 2 licenses - you may choose the one you like.

 ALTERNATIVE A - MIT License

+Copyright (c) 2018-2024 Ronen Lapushner
-Copyright (c) 2015 Mattias Gustavsson
+Copyright (c) 2015-2024 Mattias Gustavsson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in